Skip to main content

 Background

-Contemporary fire regimes are changing rapidly, and effective fire management requires knowledge of fire history, often derived from satellite imagery.
-Satellites, however, are not well suited to detecting low intensity fires, meaning fire history data are often inaccurate.
+Effective fire management requires accurate knowledge of fire history, often derived from satellite imagery.
+However, satellites are not well suited to detecting low intensity fires.

 Aims

-We aimed to improve satellite fire frequency estimates by incorporating data from fire history on public land and environmental co-variation.
+We aimed to improve satellite-derived fire frequency estimates by incorporating mapped fire history data from public land and environmental co-variation.

 Methods